AAFC-BICoE/acceptor/README.md

 Background
 =======
 MBB runs clusters for scientific research, supporting AAFC and other scientists in their research.
-The software on the Rocks cluster periodically needs to be upgraded to new versions.
+The software on the Rocks cluster frequently needs to be upgraded to new versions.

 **New versions of software can produce different results than earlier versions, given the same inputs.**
 This might be problematic if the upgrade occurs in mid-analysis.